Cecil Kimber: Later career

-Kimber's later career included working in 1941 at Coventry coachbuilder Charlesworth and a year later served as Director of piston manufacturer Specialloid.
+Kimber's later career included working in 1941 at Coventry coachbuilder Charlesworth and a year later he served as Director of piston manufacturer Specialloid.

 Accidental death and cremation

-Kimber was killed in the King's Cross railway accident on 4 February 1945, having boarded the 6:00 p.m. express to Leeds.
+Kimber was killed in the King's Cross railway accident on 4 February 1945, having boarded the 6:00 p.m. and Bradford express.
 Shortly after leaving the station and entering Gasworks Tunnel, the locomotive's wheels started slipping on a newly replaced section of rail laid on the rising gradient.
 In the darkness, the driver failed to realise that the train was no longer moving forward and had started to roll back at a speed of some 6–7 mph.
 The signalman noticed this and attempted to avert a collision with another train in the station by switching the points to an empty platform but was too late.
 The rear carriage was derailed, rolled onto its side and was crushed against the steel support of the main signal gantry.
 The first-class compartment where Kimber had been sitting was demolished; he and one other passenger were killed.

 Kimber was taken to University College Hospital London where he was pronounced dead.
 Kimber's body was cremated at North London's Golders Green Crematorium.
 His ashes were scattered in Chichester Harbour.

 His daughter said of his dying "His death was nobody's fault but MG had been his be-all and end-all.
 It was a merciful release.
 He never quite got over being fired".